montaque22/node-red-contrib-ai-intent/README.md

   functionGlobalContext: {
     openaiAPIKey: "YOUR-TOKEN-API-GOES-HERE",
     geminiaiAPIKey: "Your Key Goes Here",
+    localStoragePath: "./testfolder"
   },

 ```
+If you encounter an error such as **no such file or directory, mkdir '<some/path/ending/with/localstore>'**,
+you have the ability to change where intents are stored by adding the `localStoragePath` key with a new valid path.
 Make sure you restart node-red once you save this file.

-This method is more complicated than the Configuration node however you can freely share and export your flows and automations as the token will be hidden from the flow.
+This method is more complicated than the Configuration node however you can freely share and export your flows and
+automations as the token will be hidden from the flow.

 > Home Assistant Users: if you installed node-red as an addon, your settings.js file may be in a different location.
 Try looking for a folder called **addon_configs** and look for a folder ending with **\_nodered**.
 You may need the Samba Addon in order to see all the folders.